30 Different Types of Drills & Their Uses (with Pictures)

 5. Crank Drill

 The crank drill features a high helix angle that allows it to create deep holes in tough materials by increasing its penetration efficiency.
 It also comes with a sharp tip to enhance its cutting ability.
-The crank drill is one of the few manual drills you can use to drill into hard metals, such as steel.
+The crank drill is one of the few manual drills to drill into hard metals, such as steel.

 7. Push Drill